Caledonian Railway branches in South Lanarkshire: Motherwell to Lesmahagow and Coalburn

 The original purpose of the Caledonian had been the carriage of passengers and goods over long distances, but during the lengthy period before the opening of the main line, the mineral potential of the lands around the Caledonian route became significant.
 This was enhanced by the flourishing iron industry in the Monklands and elsewhere, which generated a demand for coal and iron ore.
 The minerals were readily available, and all that was needed was cheap transport.

-In 1846 a branch line to collieries in Lesmahagow and Coalburn had been proposed; 63 million tons of workable coal deposits were believed to exist, and an Act authorising its construction was obtained in 1847, but the financial slump of that period, and the serious financial difficulties in which the Caledonian found itself, prevented raising the money to build the line.
-There was considerable demand for the line, and on 24 July 1851 fresh powers to build it were obtained.
+In 1846 a branch line to collieries in Lesmahagow and Coalburn had been proposed; 63 million tons of workable coal deposits were believed to exist, and the Caledonian Railway (Lesmahagow Branches) Act 1847 (10 & 11 Vict. c. xxiv) authorising its construction was obtained, but the financial slump of that period, and the serious financial difficulties in which the Caledonian found itself, prevented raising the money to build the line.
+There was considerable demand for the line, and on 24 July 1851 fresh powers to build it were obtained in the Caledonian Railways (Lesmahagow Branches) Act 1851 (14 & 15 Vict. c. xcix).
 The line, called the Lesmahagow Railway, was constructed and it opened on 1 December 1856; it was substantially financed by the coal owners themselves; without a railway, the transport of the coal to market was unaffordable.
 The Edinburgh and Glasgow Railway and the Glasgow and South Western Railway (G&SWR) both hoped to build lines to serve the area, and the struggle, ending with an owning company friendly to the Caledonian, was a close run thing.

 The line ran from Lesmahagow Junction at Motherwell, on the Clydesdale Junction line; Lesmahagow Junction is the main junction at Motherwell station today, although at that time the Motherwell station was further east, on the Wishaw and Coltness line.
 The new line ran south, crossing the Clyde, then near Larkhall and Dalserf, crossing the River Nethan there, passing to the east of Lesmahagow and through Coalburn, and terminating at Bankend Colliery a little south of Coalburn.

 In 1860 the Lesmahagow Railway was taken over by the Caledonian Railway, guaranteed terms on the capital being allocated to the original proprietors.

 The line was challenging in engineering terms, as the terrain was difficult, and high viaducts were necessary over the Clyde (at Ferniegair) and the Nethan valley.
 They were constructed in laminated timber arches.
-The design was not successful, and they were reconstructed in iron girder form in 1861 - 1862 after structural failure.
+The design was not successful, and they were reconstructed in iron girder form in 1861—1862 after structural failure.